dashaun/my-children-will-never-deploy-active-passive/docs/markdown/4-impact.md

 ---

-- Active-Active can improve capacity & resiliency
+- Active-Active can improve capacity & reliability
 - Without additional infrastructure expense <!-- .element: class="fragment" data-fragment-index="1" -->
 - If you are upgrading from active-passive <!-- .element: class="fragment" data-fragment-index="2" -->